-The Center for Irish Programs brings together all Irish Initiatives at Boston College.
-It oversees the Irish Studies program, the Irish Institute, the Burns Library Irish Collections, Boston College-Dublin, and the Gaelic Roots Program.
+The Center for Irish Programs encompasses all Irish Initiatives at Boston College.
+It includes BC's Irish Studies program, the Irish Institute, the Burns Library Irish Collections, Boston College-Ireland in Dublin, and the Gaelic Roots Program.

-Boston College was founded, in part, to educate the sons of Irish emigrants who settled in Boston.
-Today, the Center for Irish Programs continues this important aspect of the University's mission and heritage.
-Through our links within the academic, business, non-profit, and government communities of both Ireland and America, the Center seeks to support the many Boston College students, alumni, and friends with an interest in Ireland and all things Irish.
+Boston College was founded, in part, to educate the sons of Irish emigrants who had settled in Boston.
+Today, the Center for Irish Programs continues this important mission.
+Through links within the academic, business, non-profit, and government communities of Ireland and America, the Center seeks to support and connect the many Boston College students, alumni, and friends with an interest in Ireland and all things Irish.